msmccormack/DATA440/Final_Project.md

 ![](output_mig.gif)

+If I were going to modify the number of points departing from each origin, I would look at the origin flows sums from the OD matrix and weigh the number of points departing from each origin accordingly.
+So for example, If the outmigration flows from origin one are substantially higher than origin two, I would have more points departing from origin one in the animation to represent higher migration flows than origin two.
+Likewise, if there origin three and origin 4 have virtually the same amount of outmigration flows, I would have the same number of points departing from these origins.
+I would modify the time variable by stretching it out more.
+The data has a difference of about 5 years, so each point travelling from an origin to a destination symbolizes a migration period of 5 years.
+So instead of showing these migrations in only 6 seconds, it could be nice to visualize it over a longer period of time.
+The gravity model would be able to update these attributes that would produce a closer-to-reality simulation because it takes into account many factors, such as nighttime lights, distance between points, and more.
+Including these factors in our simulation will inherently make it closer to reality because the more factors you include, the closer to reality it will be.

 ## Tesselation of voronoi polygons

 Below is my Voronoi tesselation of my higher resolution administrative subdivision, which is Diourbel.
 I used the center points of each settlement to produce the tesselation.